severandynasty/never-stop-blowing-up/readme.md

 ## Usage

 - Create actors using the character or NPC sheet templates.
+Click the Edit Mode button (Wrench) to unlock the sheet for editing.
 - Drag and drop abilities from the appropriate compendium onto actor sheets.
 - Click the appropriate dice button for any check.
 They will blow up if:
     - A natural maximum value is rolled (e.g. 4 on a d4)